 - Laminate Flooring: The prime example of a floating floor is laminate flooring.
-While laminate flooring can be glued down to the substrate, most if not all laminate is installed on a "floating" basis.
+Almost no laminate flooring is glued down to the substrate.
+Nearly all laminate is installed on a floating basis.
+This allows the flooring to respond to changes in a room's relative humidity by expanding and contracting.

-- Luxury Vinyl Flooring: LVF snaps together, board-to-board.
+- Luxury Vinyl Flooring (LVF): LVF snaps together, board-to-board.
 It can also be glued to the subfloor.
+Tiny tongues and grooves engineered into the boards allow them to lock together.

 - Engineered Flooring: Most engineered wood flooring nails or staples down to a plywood substrate.
 However, a few brands, such as Armstrong's Lock & Fold, can be installed on a floating basis.